Place Ville Marie: History

-At the time of construction, the main tower was known as the tallest skyscraper in the Commonwealth, and was the third tallest skyscraper on earth outside the United States.
+At the time of construction, the main tower was known as the tallest skyscraper in the Commonwealth, and was the third tallest skyscraper on Earth outside the United States.
 The equivalent of three floors was added late in the project to ensure that this building would not be topped by the neighboring Tour CIBC which was built at the same time.

-Conceived and built at a time when Montreal was the Metropolis of Canada, the structure's largest occupant and anchor tenant was the Head Office of the Royal Bank of Canada, the country's largest bank, which moved from its previous head office at 360 St Jacques in Old Montreal.
-The second new large corporate tenant was the Aluminum Company of Canada (ALCAN) who established in November 1962 occupying 6 floors of the building.
+Conceived and built at a time when Montreal was the metropolis of Canada, the structure's largest occupant and anchor tenant was the head office of the Royal Bank of Canada, the country's largest bank, which moved from its previous head office at 360 St Jacques in Old Montreal.
+The second new large corporate tenant was the Aluminum Company of Canada (Alcan) who established in November 1962 occupying 6 floors of the building.
 The central plaza became an important new public space in downtown Montreal, hosting an historic election rally for Pierre Elliott Trudeau during the 1968 federal election.

 Developer William Zeckendorf founded Trizec Properties in order to build Place Ville Marie.
 He lost a bet to then Royal Bank President Earle McLaughlin, making payment in full (US$0.10) in an elaborate dime encased in acrylic.
 Exactly what the bet concerned is unknown.

 In 1975 Air Canada's headquarters were at 1 Place Ville Marie.

 Mayor Jean Drapeau chose the name himself.
 Ville-Marie was the name of the Catholic colony founded at what is now Montreal in 1642.

-From February 16–18, 2023, Place Ville Marie’s Gallery hosted the WWE Super Store (operating under the name WWE La Super Boutique due to provincial language laws), a wrestling-themed pop-up store owned by American professional wrestling promotion WWE in the days leading up to the 2023 Elimination Chamber premium live event, which was held at the nearby Bell Centre on February 18, 2023.
-The pop-up store sold exclusive WWE Montreal merchandise, including an exclusive WWE and Montreal Canadiens-themed T-shirt and featured opportunities for fans to sign up for meet-and-greets with wrestlers Sami Zayn, Bianca Belair, and Austin Theory.